 (Writer’s Note: Some of the following comparisons featured in this article are based more on speculation than others)

 It has also been revealed that one of Satoshi Tajiri’s inspirations for Pokémon was the Ultraseven TV series, which was created by Eiji Tsuburaya, who is also credited as one of the co-creators of Godzilla.
-In the aforementioned TV show, when the main character cannot transform into his superhero form to fight against giant monsters, he can summon one of a trio of giant monsters to take his place.
+In the aforementioned TV show, when the main character cannot transform into his superhero form to fight against giant monsters, he can summon one of a trio of giant monsters to take his place, which also may have inspired the original games having three different starter Pokémon.
 Additionally, in a 1998 interview with Time Magazine, Tajiri briefly mentioned having an obsession with both Godzilla and Ultraman as a child.

 A likely kaiju-inspired Pokémon, which could have eventually been redesigned into Larvitar and known as Gyaoon was revealed in the 2018 Japan-exclusive biographical manga, Satoshi Tajiri: The Man Who Created Pokémon, alongside both other unused beta Pokémon and some that still remained.
 Each Pokémon had an index number, with Rhydon’s being #0 as the first Pokémon created.
 Gyaoon was #1, possibly making it the very first lost Pokémon.
 Not only that but even after being scrapped, you could still see remnants of the design in the generic monster statues of the first generation games.
 Variations of its cry were also used for saurian and dragon Pokémon like Bulbasaur and Dratini, and can also be heard from several different Missingnos.
 Even now you can still see remnants of its design in the substitute doll as well as a specific design for the Pokémaniac trainer class in Pokémon HeartGold and Pokémon SoulSilver.